tglauch/pyVPRM/README.md

 3. Generating input files to run VPRM in the Weather Research and Forecasting Model (WRF)

 In case of any questions please write an E-Mail to theo.glauch@dlr.de.

-A description of the model is published in Geoscientific Model Development (GMD) https://egusphere.copernicus.org/preprints/2025/egusphere-2024-3692/.

 ## Example Net Ecosystem Fluxes generated with pyVPRM